ONSdigital/ssdc-rm-ddl/README.md

 ### UAC QID and Exception Manager Schemas

-The UAC QID and Exception Manager services have their own schemas, indepndent of the common entities schema defined in this repository.
+The UAC QID and Exception Manager services have their own schemas, independent of the common entities schema defined in this repository.
 This repo also handles generating these schema definitions by pulling the services code and using it's hibernate models.